JoseBlanca/franklin/doc/source/using_franklin.rst

 Running the analysis
 ____________________

-The mira assembly analysis is divided into three franklin analyses: prepare_mira_assembly, mira_assembly and select_last_assembly.
+The mira assembly analysis is divided into three ngs_backbone analyses: prepare_mira_assembly, mira_assembly and select_last_assembly.

 The analysis prepare_mira_assembly will create the files required as input by mira in the directory assembly/input/.
 These files will be created taking the reads from reads/cleaned/.